New international travel guidelines. For more information, please visit our International Travel Information site.

 Is there an EC Checklist?

-If hosting an international visitor, make sure you request EC screening for that visitor at least 4 weeks before the intended visit.
+- If hosting an international visitor, make sure you request EC screening for that visitor at least 4 weeks before the intended visit.
 Additional information about hosting visitors can be found at hosting international visitors.

 - If you plan to pay your visitor or reimburse them for their travel expenses, be sure to visit our webpage on paying non-immigrant visitors as it has required information and forms necessary to complete that process.